UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Serban et al., 2020]`

-This aricle shows the importance of a practice and how much it is adopted, in the context of a machine learning project:
+This article shows the importance of a practice and how much it is adopted, in the context of a machine learning project:

 ![Serban et al., 2020, figure 3, annotation mine](serban_et_al_2020_fig_3_annotated.png)